javaBin/javazone-ios-app/README.md

 ---

-### Fastlane issues
+### Fastlane snapshots

-Fastlane screenshot support requires a working UITest - which doesn't seem to work well with SwiftUI just yet.
-Things like the back button on NavigationView are ignored by the UITest system.
-So we will not be using fastlane for screenshots until this is better supported.
+Snapshots are created by `fastlane snapshot`.

+Before running this command - run the app in each of the simulators named in [fastlane/Snapfile](fastlane/Snapfile) - and choose some favourites - otherwise the `My Schedule` view will be empty.

 ---